Cycloalkane: Properties

 Containing only C–C and C–H bonds, cycloalkanes are similar to alkanes in their general properties.
 Cycloalkanes with high angle strain, such as cyclopropane, have weaker C–C bonds, promoting ring-opening reactions.

 Cycloalkanes have higher boiling points, melting points, and densities than alkanes.
 This is due to stronger London forces because the ring shape allows for a larger area of contact.

 Even-numbered cycloalkanes tend to have higher melting points than odd-numbered cycloalkanes.
 While variations in enthalpy and orientational entropy of the solid-phase crystal structure largely explain the odd-even alternation found in alkane melting points, conformational entropy of the solid and liquid phases has a large impact on cycloalkane melting points.
 For example, cycloundecane has a large number of accessible conformers near room temperature, giving it a low melting point, whereas cyclododecane adopts a single lowest-energy conformation (up to chirality) in both the liquid phase and solid phase (above 199 K), and has a high melting point.
-These trends are broken from cyclopentadecane onwards, due to increasing variation in solid-phase conformational mobility, though higher cycloalkanes continue to display large odd-even fluctuations in their plastic crystal transition temperatures.
+These trends are broken from cyclopentadecane onwards, due to increasing solid-phase conformational mobility, though higher cycloalkanes continue to display large odd-even fluctuations in their plastic crystal transition temperatures.
 Sharp plastic crystal phase transitions disappear from C48H96 onwards, and sufficiently high molecular weight cycloalkanes, such as C288H576, have similar crystal lattices and melting points to high-density polyethylene.